mudssrali/bunny-bot/README.md

 # Bunny Bot

-Facebook messenger chat bot to evaluate crypto currencies
+Facebook messenger chatbot to evaluate crypto currencies

 To start your Phoenix server: